 Basically, we’re making the assumption that you have a brand new business that has not opened.
 What I’m trying to do here for you is walk you through step by step by step over these series of episodes to show you how I would approach them.
 In order to make the situation and the example more realistic, we’re using the example that you’re opening up a preschool, child care, or daycare center as mentioned in yesterday’s topic.

 In the first episode, the first thing that we had to do was go through and do all of the competitive research.
 You wanted to learn about your competitors, what are they doing, and what are they not doing.
 And if you were daring enough, you could even cold call some of these and try to pull some market intelligence.

 The second step in the process is learning about your customers.
-Over the years, one of the biggest mistakes that I see business owners making day in day out is that they could have the greatest product or the greatest service, but if you’re trying to sell it to the wrong person, you’re never going to hit numbers—it’s just not going to happen.
+Over the years, one of the biggest mistakes that I see business owners making day in and day out is that they could have the greatest product or the greatest service, but if you’re trying to sell it to the wrong person, you’re never going to hit numbers—it’s just not going to happen.

 There are a lot of different ways to phrase this.
 You can call them child care marketing personas, avatars, or whatever phrase you’d like to use.
 But in the end, I need you to have a lot of really robust details about who you actually are planning on selling to.

 In our example of opening up a childcare center, you obviously know that you’re going to be marketing to parents.
 Okay, great.
 That’s one little piece of information.
 But you’ve got to go through a structured process and that’s what I want you to end up building out this customer avatar customer persona worksheet.